kukovisuals/SEO/README.md

 ## 3.10 robots.txt

-Here is the syntax proposed by Google (also valid for other search engines) in its online documentation2:
+Here is the syntax proposed by Google (also valid for other search engines) in its online documentation:

 	– the robots.txt file must be an ASCII or UTF-8 text file.
 No other characters are allowed;
 	– a robots.txt file consists of one or more rules;